Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

 This process then repeats with the next personnel.

-After the groups have finished have the students put their cards back in the envelopes  and pass them to the next group.
+After the groups have finished, have the students put their cards back in the envelopes and pass them to the next group.
 This will give each student a chance to play one of the three roles in the game.
 Repeat for as long as time allows.

 ### Wrap-up:
 Have students share what they learned through this exercise.
 Share that authentication can be adjusted in how lenient/strict it is in matching for keeping a location secure.